Lesson 1: To Entertain

-- Provided: Direct Teaching Example Chart, “The Hiking Trip” Passage and Independent Practice Worksheet
+- Provided: Direct Teaching Example Chart, “A Lion in the Bedroom” Passage and Independent Practice Worksheet

 Not Provided: The Adventures of Taxi Dog by Debra and Sal Barracca, chart paper, markers, books from classroom library

 will explain that authors have different reasons for writing books and that one reason an author will write a book is to entertain the reader.
 I will show students a variety of books from the classroom library which were written to entertain the reader.
 I will talk about the characteristics of books that show that the author is trying to entertain the reader.
 I will read The Adventures of Taxi Dog by Debra and Sal Barracca, stopping to chart the characteristics of the book that show that the author is trying to entertain the reader.
 (Direct Teaching Teacher Chart is provided below in Teacher and Student Materials.)